 Those whom the servant has redeemed with his suffering and death will be his eternal portion of an inheritance.
 The servant claims us by his work.
 We, as believers, are his.
 And why?
 What is the reason?
 The servant poured out his life in death and was counted with sinners, treated as if he were one of them, which he was not.
+Jesus, true Son of God and true human, was sinless.
 Jesus, as the great high Priest, sacrificed himself for the sins of his people and still intercedes for them before the throne of grace.

-Each of us must remember that $\underline{I}$ am among the transgressors, the sinners for whom the servant has suffered and given his life.
+Each of us must remember that I am among the transgressors, the sinners for whom the servant has suffered and given his life.
 So is everyone who reads these words or hears them.
 God has done everything to reconcile us to himself.
 He has redeemed us by grace, that is, by his undeserved goodness and mercy.
-No other reconciliation exists.
+No other reconciliation exists that can give anyone life after death.
 Those who believe receive all that God has done.
 Those who do not believe reject it.
-Unbelievers obviously have decided they think they have a better way to remove sin and win God's favor.
+Unbelievers obviously have decided they think they have a better way to remove sin and win God's favor, that is, if they believe in sin at all.
 But that is just plain arrogance and pride.
-Those who reject God's answer must pay the penalty for accepting and believing an answer that cannot save.
+Those who reject God's answer must pay the penalty for accepting and believing any idea that cannot save them.
 That penalty is eternal damnation, and the empty grave is useless to them.

 In Genesis chapter 3, God promised that someone would come to crush Satan's head.
 Who would that be?
 Isaiah provides a clear answer: the Servant of the Lord.
-And that Servant of the Lord is Jesus Christ, the one who ''will be called Wonderful, Counselor, Mighty God, Everlasting Father, Prince of Peace.''
+And that Servant of the Lord is Jesus Christ, the one who "will be called Wonderful, Counselor, Mighty God, Everlasting Father, Prince of Peace."
 Isaiah 9:6.

-The fact that he poured out his life in death, that he bore the sins of mankind, is now the everlasting foundation of his work as our advocate or mediator or intercessor with the Father.
+The fact that he poured out his life in death, that he bore the sins of mankind, is now the permanent foundation of his work as our advocate or mediator or intercessor with the Father.
 On the basis of the fact that he paid for all our sins he makes continual intercession for us, for the sins we continue to commit.
 Such is Christ's work of vicarious atonement, as it was preached to the believers of the Old Testament in the words of our text, and as we now know it to have been fulfilled.